vhorta73/TicTacToe/README.md

 This game was originally build to work with [RLearn](https://github.com/vhorta73/RLearn) project, to aid with the reinforcement learning investigations.
 To use this module, please first follow installation procedures set [here](https://github.com/vhorta73/RLearn#install).

-The following example contain most of the code lines from the quick start section, with a few extra lines.
-This example will provide a memory only reinforcement learning agent.
+The following example provides the minimum memory only reinforcement learning agent implementation which will be equivalent to a random agent.

 ```perl